HelloAny/react-loading-transition/README.md

 # react-loading-transition
-🎉 A page loading animation plugin for React 🤟
+> 🎉 A page loading animation plugin for React 🤟

-> A page loading animation plugin

 This project is still in the demo stage, use case: